 We recommend that we consider doing this every season (about every 3 months).
-In some ways this is nothing new, it is just XP release planning: but it is essential to do it and set customer expectations that it will need to occur.
+Yes, this is nothing new, it is just XP release planning but it is essential to do it and set customers expectations that it will need to occur.